roni-estein/helper/README.md

 You will need to migrate your database before you can use telescope

-### 5. Configure you environment by making changes to .env.example, You will need to do the steps 5 and 6 locally
+### 5. Configure your environment by making changes to .env.example.
+You will need to do steps 5 and 6 locally.

-.env.example, should always mirror you .env file, which should ***NEVER*** be committed to your git repository.
+.env.example should always mirror your .env file.
+The .env file should ***NEVER*** be committed to your git repository.
 Such that you can share your .env.example and people on your team will know exactly what they will need to populate to run your project.
-Any keys you add you .env, you should add with a note to your.evn.example
+Any keys you add to your .env, you should add with a note to your .evn.example.

 ```
 # change this ...